Delitefully/DiscordLists/README.md

 * `VERIFIED` - Verification checkmark near the server name and in mutual server lists.

-* `VIP_REGIONS` - Ability to use special voice regions with a better stability: US East VIP, US West VIP and Amsterdam VIP.
+* `VIP_REGIONS` - ~~Ability to use special voice regions with a better stability: US East VIP, US West VIP and Amsterdam VIP.~~ Deprecated, replaced with 384kbps max bitrate

 ----